elgopher/piweb/_example/README.md

 # How to change the template

-1. You can modify all static files like index.html, main.css etc.
+1. You can modify all files like index.html, main.css etc.
 2. Just put the altered file into _example directory.
 You can find all default static files in [html directory](../internal/server/html)
+3. Of course, you can add new files as well.